Alanaktion/alanaktion.github.io/_posts/2014-05-06-sublime-text-plugins.md

 Also note the `save_on_focus_lost` option, which does exactly what it says it will.

-I also have custom hotkeys for SublimeGit commands, which I have bound to G-keys on my Logitech keyboards.
+I also have custom hotkeys for SublimeGit commands, which I have bound to G-keys on my Logitech keyboards, as well as re-bindings of <kbd>Ctrl+Tab</kbd> and <kbd>Ctrl+Shift+Tab</kbd> that make more sense to me.

 Windows keymap: